game-fuse/gamefusedocs/docs/C++ Unreal Engine/signing game users up.md

-# Signing game users up
+# Sign game users up

 Enable users to sign up in your UnrealEngine game with the following code.
 These users will be saved in your GameFuse game and can then login from other